M-o-a-T/moat-kv/docs/source/command_line.rst

    List the code below this location.

-.. program:: distkv client code get
+.. program:: moat.kv client code get

 Retrieve Python code stored in the server.